kaleocheng/nix-dots/README.md

 - **No Conflicts**: Avoids issues with different software versions.
 - **Flexibility**: Lets you organize settings into parts you can reuse.

-And the most important thing: you can leverage the biggest reuseable configuration repository in the world: [Nixpkgs](https://github.com/NixOS/nixpkgs) to make your life easier.
+And the most important thing: you can leverage the biggest reusable configuration repository in the world: [Nixpkgs](https://github.com/NixOS/nixpkgs) to make your life easier.
 E.g. to setup a self-hosted Jellyfin server, maybe all you need to do is add this to your configuration:

 ```nix
 services.jellyfin.enable = true;